mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

   - Informational content, educational content, promotional content, entertainment content, etc.
 <br />
 - Cultural content
-  - Content that digitizes cultural elements such as art, design, humanities and social sciences based on creativity and technology
+  - Content that digitizes cultural elements such as art, design, humanities and social sciences based on creativity and technology.
 <br />
 - Content for interaction
   - Content that allows interaction with users can have the effect of arousing user interest and encouraging participation.